voltangle/kumitateru/README.md

 # Kumitateru
-Kumitateru is a project for making Garmin Connect IQ projects look better, and easier to manage.
+Kumitateru is a build system for Garmin ConnectIQ

 Currently in development, so you can't use it.